 What you need to know:

 - Where?
-To be played on our new par three golf course
+To be played on our new par-three Mif golf course

-- Cost? $20 a week is for green fee and bucket of balls
+- Cost?
+The green fee and we include a small bucket of balls

 Alameda Men’s Golf Club

 The Alameda Golf Club was founded at the Chuck Corica Golf Complex in 1928 and is one of the